Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

   ```
 </details> <br >

-Response with no alignment instructions:
+Instead, if Response with no alignment instructions:

 ```python
 from auto_model import AutoModel